-World Autism Awareness Day
+World Autism Awareness Day – What It Means and Why It Matters

-April 2nd marks World Autism Awareness Day each year, a time to recognise the spectrum of experiences that make up the lives of people with autism.
-This year, the 18th annual World Autism Awareness Day is being celebrated.
+April 2nd marks World Autism Day each year, a time to recognise the spectrum of experiences that make up the lives of people with autism.
+This annual event encourages communities across Ireland to build inclusive environments where individuals with autism can truly thrive.

 In Ireland, kindness and inclusivity are at the heart of our communities.
 That spirit extends to embracing everyone, regardless of their differences.
 So, let's take a moment to explore what this day is all about and why it matters to us.